samvv/scl.js/README.md

 ## Usage

-The sources in this library target a relatively new EcmaScript version, so that you are able to choose how much backwards-compatible the generated JavaScript should be.
+The sources in this library target a relatively new ECMAScript version, so that you are able to choose how much backwards-compatible the generated JavaScript should be.
 You are expected to use this library with a bundler such as [Webpack][1] or [Rollup][2].
 Recent versions of NodeJS should also work without